-Just like its competitor, Asana also has integrations with a number of popular 3rd party tools – common integrations to both tools are:
+Just like its competitor, this software also has integrations with a number of popular 3rd parties, particularly important for file sharing – common integrations to both are:

-Asana’s full integration list can also be found if you need to check whether integration is provided with your tools of choice.
+The full integration list can also be found if you need to check whether integration is provided with your software of choice.

-Just like the other PM tool’s varied solutions, Asana also has solutions designed for various company teams, but are particularly focused on marketing, Project Management and executives.
-Besides these though, Asana has been proven to work in these departments:
+Just like the other PM tool’s varied solutions, Asana also has solutions designed for various company teams, but is particularly focused on marketing, Project Management and executives.
+Besides these though, the latter has been proven in these departments:

 - IT Departments